XueFuzhao/OpenMoE/README.md

 python -m pip install -r ./ColossalAI/examples/language/openmoe/requirements.txt
 ```

-Then, you can inference by:
+Then, you can do inference by:
 ```
 from transformers import AutoTokenizer, AutoConfig, AutoModelForCausalLM